WebDesigner32/MovieTrailer/README.md

 ##**How to obtain my code...**

-To obtain the code, you can visit my Github account WebDesigner32 and find the repo MovieTrailer.
-Once there, view the aside panel and click the Download ZIP button to obtain the code.
+Assuming you are at my MovieTrailer repo on Github, https://github.com/WebDesigner32/MovieTrailer, click the Download ZIP button on the aside panel to obtain my code.

 ##**Required commands to run to open the movie trailer website...**